The (Anti-)EDR Compendium

 ParentUser: NT AUTHORITY\SYSTEM

 Note that only the fields ImageFilename, CommandLine, ParentProcessId translate directly to the Image, CommandLine, ParentProcessId of the kernel event.
 But most of the other information is gathered by Sysmon additionally.
 These additional information are gathered by querying the kernel, for example by issuing GetProcessInformation on the ProcessId.
 Or in other ways, like parsing the PEB of the process.
-Not all information provided is equally trustworthy!
+Not all information provided is equally trustworthy.

 A ETW ImageLoad event from Microsoft-Windows-kernel-Process recorded with SilkETW: